 Butter contains casein proteins from the milk, which can become rancid pretty quickly.
 So your sweet session could turn your nether regions sour really quickly.

 Safer Sex Lubrication Alternatives

 The good news is, while there are many items on the ‘do not use’ list, there are many natural alternatives that you can use as lube in a pinch.
-Whether you have just run out of your favorite store bought variety, or prefer a more natural approach, there are safe alternatives out there.
+Whether you have just run out of your favorite store bought variety, or prefer a more natural approach, there are safe alternatives for home remedy lubrication.

 1. Pure Aloe Vera